peterhinch/micropython_remote/README.md

 ```
 The default state of the transmitter is not transmitting, so the first entry
 (#0) represents carrier on (mark).
 Consequently even numbered entries are marks
 and odd numbers are spaces.
+Captured frames have an even number of entries.
+This ensures that the carrier is off between sequences.
+Leaving it on is an
+invalid use of the 433MHz band.
+If creating sequences in code, this should be
+honoured.

 # 5. It doesn't work.
 What should I do?

 If the capture process reports success, the problem is likely to be with the
 transmitter.

+Try running the receiver, connected to a scop or logic analyser while operating
-Try running the receiver to see if pulses are being received.
-Detect them with
+the transmitter to see if pulses are being received.
+Alternatively run the
-a scope or logic analyser.
-Alternatively run receiver utility on another
-MicroPython device.
-Try first with the remote and then using the transmitter.
+receiver utility on another MicroPython device.
+Try first with the remote and
-If they are detected you can be confident of the transmitter hardware.
+then using the transmitter.
+If they are detected you can be confident of the
+transmitter hardware.

 On any target increase the `reps` constructor arg to 10 and possibly beyond.

 On the Pyboard try the blocking `send` method.
 I found this necessary on the
 Pyboard Lite: it offers better timing.
+ESP32 and Raspberry Pi Pico timing are
-ESP32 timing is highly accurate owing to
+highly accurate for reasons discussed [above](./README.md#3-transmitting).
-the use of the `RMT` device.

 # 6. Background